raspberrymilkyway/parser/README.md

     (Contribution amount - 100/100 :) )

+## EXPLANATION
+"Python.g4" is the grammar file upon which I ran ANTLR.

+My project attempts to create a parse tree from python_test_code.py.
+Frankly, I have no idea how well it works, because I can't figure out how to run it, but each individual line I've tested works.
+Most of the grammar I wrote can be used on any Python 3 file, I think, but some of it is specific to the test code because I couldn't figure out how to work around that.

 ## SETUP / ENVIRONMENTAL STEPS
 ????

 ## HOW TO RUN
 I have no idea.
+It's causing me problems.

 ---
-### HOW I TESTED INDIVIDUAL LINES, BECAUSE I KNOW THAT I WILL FORGET
+### HOW I TESTED INDIVIDUAL LINES, because I know I will forget
 - antlr4 (name).g4
 - javac (name)*.java
 - type test.py | grun (name) (rule) -gui